j-vseg/portfolio/PWA/README.md

 - [Credits](#credits)

 ## Description
-Weatheristics is an individual project I worked on for 4 weeks.
+Weatheristics is an individual school project I worked on for 4 weeks.
 I was asked to build a weather application.
 The application shows the weather and sends push-notification if it is about to rain.

 ### Languages